You are viewing a story from harrypotterfanfiction.com

 "Getting right to the point?"
 His lips ease out of their rigid straightness.

 "I don't see why not."

 "Have it your way.
 Just thought you preferred—"

 "Snogging on ol' Bessie?"
 I finish without missing a beat.
 I tap on her with my foot and the hollow wood responds.
 "Well, if we'll end up doing that anyway, might as well get it over with now."

 He shrugs, circling the table.
 "Have it your way."

 "Oi."
-But even when I shoot him a pointed glare, he doesn't stop; no, I'd say there's even a bit of an eager swagger to his steps.
+Even when I shoot him a pointed glare, he doesn't stop; no, I'd say there's even an eager swagger to his steps.
 "Oi, sarcasm.
 Oi."
 I snap my fingers, and in my haste to get up, I tangle my legs with the chair's and nearly fall over.